Insurtech Valuations: Where is the ROI?

 Why the Buzz about Insurtech?

 We see insurance firms being pitched as Insurtechs frequently nowadays.
-Most are really just tech-enabled businesses, but there are some true Insurtechs out there.
 The motivation to be labeled an “Insurtech” is the higher perceived market value of tech businesses over traditional insurance businesses.
-As one client said to me some years ago, “I’m told we can get 20 x EBITDA if we position our firm as an Insurtech!”
+As one client said to me some years ago, “I’m told we can get 20 x EBITDA if we position our agency as an Insurtech!”

 What really makes a tech company worth more than a traditional insurance firm?